Govt. highlights Nairobi's role as global consensus hub ahead of Africa Forward Summit

 Nairobi is increasingly positioning itself as a key global convening hub, with Kenya set to leverage its diplomatic influence to drive strategic partnerships ahead of the Africa Forward Summit 2026.

-Principal Secretary for Foreign and Diaspora Affairs, Amb.
+Principal Secretary for Foreign Affairs, Amb.
 Korir Sing’Oei, says the capital has evolved into a trusted platform for bringing together diverse global actors to build consensus on issues critical to Africa’s future.

 “As a proven convener of regional and global dialogue, Nairobi is uniquely positioned to bring together diverse actors around shared priorities for Africa and its global partners,” he said.